10 Step Guide To Doing SEO Yourself

-A top tip from SIXGUN Digital Marketing – you can’t optimise what you don’t measure.
+A top tip from Fratelli Digital Marketing Agency – you can’t optimise what you don’t measure.
 The importance of analytics in digital marketing is akin to financial reports in business.
 Both are essential to track performance.

 Have a basic understanding of Google Analytics (or whatever web analytics package your business uses).
 In Google Analytics, study the reports under Acquisition > All Traffic > Channels.
 By clicking on “Organic Search,” you’ll be able to analyze performance for your SEO program.

 - Helpful, free beginner SEO guides include Moz’s “The Beginner’s Guide to SEO,” Search Engine Land’s “Guide to SEO,” and Google’s “Search Engine Optimization Starter Guide.”